igazl1981/microservices-example/README.md

 Required annotation is `@EnableZuulProxy` for enabling the Zuul proxy.

+For custom setup with Eureka and without it check the [application.yml](./gateway-zuul/src/main/resources/application.yml) and the `zuul.routes` setup.

 ### With Eureka

 To use eureka for automatic mapping of registered services have to add `spring-cloud-starter-netflix-eureka-client` dependency and set `eureka.client.fetchRegistry: true`.